Best Nurse Practitioner Programs in California – 2021

 5) San Diego State University - San Diego

 San Diego State University’ School of Nursing has been offering graduate nursing education from 1982 and since then has trained graduates to become leaders in their area of work.
-The college is equipped with state of the art facilities and a stellar faculty that provides for a stimulating learning environment.
-If you are exploring the opportunity to earn the nurse practitioner credential in the field of adult-gerontology, then the master’s program offered by San Diego's School of Nursing could be considered.
+The college is equipped with state-of-the-art facilities and a stellar faculty that provides for a stimulating learning environment.
+If you are exploring the opportunity to earn the NP credential in the field of adult-gerontology from one of the best nurse practitioner schools in California, then the master’s program offered by San Diego's School of Nursing could be considered.

 MSN Concentrations: Dual Concentration in Adult Gerontology Primary Care Nurse Practitioner and Adult Gerontology Acute/Critical Care Clinical Nurse Specialist (CNS)